w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 - With _Direct_, message data goes direct between parachains and is O(1) on the side of the Relay-chain and is very scalable.
 - With _Relayed_, message data is passed via the Relay-chain, and piggy-backs over VMP.
-It is much less scalable, and parathreads in particular may not receive messages due to excessive queue growth.
+It is much less scalable, and on-demand parachains in particular may not receive messages due to excessive queue growth.

 Cross-chain transactions are resolved using a simple queuing mechanism based around a Merkle tree to ensure fidelity.
 It is the task of the Relay Chain validators to move transactions on the output